-, a comic written by Brian Pulido for Eternity Comics, the eponymous character encountered, in his delusions, a beautiful, pale woman.
+In 1991, the eponymous character of Evil Ernie (a comic written by Brian Pulido for Eternity Comics) encountered a beautiful, pale woman in his delusions.
 He fell in love with her, and she exhorted him to commit Megadeath, the extermination of every human on Earth, so they could be together.
 She was Lady Death.

 In the storyline, Lady Death, by edict of Pulido, could suffer setbacks and even defeat, but was not and would never be a victim.
 The medieval story has her dressed more believably, in black armor and clothing that covers her from the neck down, and was less explicitly violent, but still sold fairly well.

 - Satasha, who has become Queen of New Aberffraw in the 2010 series, abdicates her position following a disastrous decision to let rebels inside her kingdom, which lead to their enemies invading, razing it and murdering her queen consort which pushed her through an Despair Event Horizon.

 - Following Death Queen's defeat, Lady Death, who is the Underrealm's rightful ruler and technically the usurper's heir, surrenders the throne to her younger sister Tormina.